petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-reports.md

 echo "upgrade.report.enabled=\"true\"" << tools/portal-tools-db-upgrade-client/portal-upgrade-ext.properties
 ```

+Note, calculating the document library size may require long wait times.
+Therefore the timeout period is set to ten seconds by default.
+To change this duration, modify the `upgrade.report.dl.storage.size.timeout` property in your `properties-ext.properties` file.
+Increase the time or set the value to `0` to disable the timout.

 The [Database Upgrade Tool](../upgrade-basics/using-the-database-upgrade-tool.md) generates an upgrade report the next time you run it.

 Here is an example upgrade report: